Right to Buy explained: Buying your council house

 - 20% of the discount in the fifth year

-- Send it to your landlord.
-They will say yes or no within four weeks
+- Print it, sign it, and send it to your landlord – send registered or recorded delivery so you get a receipt.
+They will say yes or no within four weeks.

 - If your landlord agrees to sell, they’ll send you an offer.
 They must do this within 8 weeks of saying yes if you’re buying a freehold property, or 12 weeks if you’re buying a leasehold property.